tehryanx/sourcemapper/README.md

 Finally, if there are no sourcemaps available on production servers, check development and staging servers.

 ### Note:
-*If you find that files contain just the phrase: "Not Found" that means that the files were listed in the sourcemap, but not actually avaialble.
+*If you find that files contain just the phrase: "Not Found" or other errors that means that the files were listed in the sourcemap, but not actually accessible.
 I decided to have the empty files created anyway in case the directory structure itself is valuable information.*

 ```
 $ ./sourcemaps.sh https://github.githubassets.com/assets/github-bootstrap-ce762218.js.map